JSS95/dawiq/doc/source/user-guide/model.rst

 =============

 This is the basic example without data converter.

-First we define a dataclass, and construct a delegate and a mapper.
+First we define a simple dataclass.

 .. code-block:: python

     from dataclasses import dataclass
-    from dawiq import DataclassDelegate, DataclassMapper

     @dataclass
     class DataClass:
         x: float
         y: bool

-    delegate = DataclassDelegate()
-    mapper = DataclassMapper()
-    mapper.setItemDelegate(delegate)

-Then we construct a model with two items and set it to the mapper.
-Each item stores the dataclass type which will be read by the delegate.
+Then we construct a model with two items, each storing the dataclass type which will be detected by the delegate.

 .. note::
-   Dataclass type in the model is read-only with default :class:`DataclassDelegate`.
+   The dataclass type in the model is read-only for the default :class:`.DataclassDelegate`.
    To make it writable, refer to :ref:`multi-dcls` example.

 .. tabs::